 Compositional adaptation are reuse techniques that find new solutions from multiple cases, which were analyzed for configuration tasks in [16], where the approach adaptation-as-configuration is also presented.
 This approach has two specific operators (compose and decompose) that achieve compositional adaptation in "conceptual hierarchy oriented configuration."
 Compose merges multiple concept instances that have already been configured, while Decompose gives the subconcept instances of a given concept instance.
 These operations work upon is-a and part-of relations in an object-oriented hierarchy.
-Our notions of amalgam and interstice space are intended to formalize the process of combining parts of different case solutions in a more abstract, domain-independent way.
+The notions of amalgam and interstice space are intended to formalize the process of combining parts of different case solutions in a more abstract, domain-independent way.
 We do not assume that the task is configuration or that an object-oriented hierarchy is present, only that solutions are in a generalization space.
-Moreover, amalgams allow us to characterize the solution space of CBR as a search space for the purposes of combining multiple solutions into a new solution.
+Moreover, amalgams allows us to characterize the solution space of CBR as a search space for the purposes of combining multiple case solutions into a new solution for the current problem.

 The Abstract-Refine approach to case-based planning [1] performs reuse in two steps: first a description is abstracted (not generalized), and second the abstract description is refined in search of an adapted description.
-The main difference with our approach is that Abstract-Refine starts from one description in the solution space and then explores the neighborhood of that description, while the starting point using amalgams is a term which is a combination of the solutions in 2 or more cases.
+The main difference with our approach is that Abstract-Refine starts from one description in the solution space and then explores the neighborhood of that description, while the starting point using amalgams is a term which is a combination of the solution in more than one case.